yihui/yihui.org/content/en/2019-02-20-ultimate-inf-mr.md

 1. The source document and the output page are completely independent.
 When the documents are long, it can be time-consuming for the user to navigate to the R Markdown source corresponding to a certain part in the output, or go from a certain part of the output page to the corresponding source.

 Fortunately, these general issues are solvable in the case of HTML5 slides, because slides are usually short and regular pages.
-It is relatively easy to establish the mapping between the slide source (Markdown) and the slide output (an HTML element).
+It is relatively easy to establish the map between the slide source (Markdown) and the slide output (an HTML element).

 ## The new `xaringan::inf_mr()`